 Sample plans represent one way to complete a program of study.
 Actual course selection and sequence will vary and should be discussed with an academic advisor.
 For additional sample plans, see MyUI.

-English and Creative Writing, B.A.
+English and Creative Writing, BA

 Academic Career | ||